-You might already have seen the word benchmark when reading a mutual fund fact sheet.
+You might already have seen the word benchmark index when reading a mutual fund fact sheet.
 Most people don’t give a second thought to it, but in reality, it is the first thing you should assess.

-A benchmark is a standard against which the performance of the investment will be measured.
+A benchmark index is a standard against which the performance of the investment will be measured.
 In other words, the benchmark index represents the standard investment for that asset class.
 As such, it is a critical piece of information that must be used when choosing your mutual fund.

 For example, let’s say you have your retirement savings money invested in a fund of bonds in the U.S. After one year, you want to know if the fund returns were good.
 One way of doing so is to compare it with the S&P U.S. Treasury Bond Index, which is a broad, comprehensive, market-value weighted index that seeks to measure the performance of the U.S. Treasury Bond market.

 Think off the investment benchmark index as the minimum return you should expect for that particular investment.

 When you have cash available to make an investment, a good exercise is first to choose the index that represents the market performance that you want to invest in.
 Once you have done that, then look for investments that use that index as a benchmark.